 rather than rely on external image.

 There is no single supplier of the school uniform and all the items listed below can be purchased from a number of suppliers.
 Abbots Farm sports shirts, sweatshirts, etc., bearing the school crest, can be purchased through ‘Webb Ellis’ St Matthews Street.
-Book bags can be purchased through the school.
-We also hold a monthly second-hand uniform stall where parents can purchase good quality donated clothing.
+Book bags are no longer avilable at school but are stocked at the Webb Ellis shop along with the unifrom.
+We also hold regularsecond-hand uniform stall where parents can purchase good quality donated clothing.